Where to go?

 A longer tour helped us understand how we felt day after day in the saddle.
 Sore shoulders, neck, wrists and bum are all normal on a multi-day tour.
 The 3rd day is always tricky – sore bum, tired legs and perhaps a bit of chafing.

-My top tip is to carry “Sudocrem” with you every time you go out on your ebike.
-It will help most ailments; it is a nappy cream that sorts out chafing, bites, blisters & sunburn.
+My top tip is to carry ‘Sudocream’ (a multi-purpose antiseptic cream) with you every time you go out on your e-bike.
+It helps with most ailments; it’s a nappy cream that soothes chafing, bites, blisters, and sunburn.
 If you have any pain or tiredness on the 3rd & 4th day, it can cause grumpiness with your fellow cyclists.
 I suggest you take a break and go for a swim, visit an interesting site or just read a book and think about what you have achieved.

 If you are not used to cycling regularly, especially if you only hit the ebike on weekends, think carefully about how your body will stand up for seven days on an ebike.